brandonroberts/angular/aio/content/getting-started/index.md

 </div>

 {@a stackblitz}
-### Working in Stackblitz
+### Setup

 You don't need to install anything.
 You'll build the shopping cart using [StackBlitz](https://stackblitz.com/).
 StackBlitz is an online development environment with accelerators that make it easy to develop an Angular application.
-The accelerators are similar to what is offered by the Angular CLI when you are working locally.
+The accelerators are similar to what is offered by the [Angular CLI](cli) when you are working locally.

 {@a components}